Lightning Cross-Training for Organizational Development

 A key responsibility for leaders is to develop their successors and their successors to develop theirs.
 Having successors prepare and present will give them a taste of leading and cultivate the trust of their peers and encourage this.
 It can also be educational for the leaders to just listen for a while and learn by attending the other tables.

-Even if not attended by all staff, there is value for regularly running this event for new hires.
+Even if not attended by all staff, there is value in regularly running this event for new hires.
 This type of cross-learning will help the new employees bind into the organization with an understanding of how cross-group interaction works.
 These people will become invaluable to solving the flow inhibitors between dependent groups.

 Final Thoughts